Contemplating today's Gospel

 Though I am afflicted and poor, yet the Lord thinks of me.
 You are my help and my deliverer; o my God, hold not back!

-We would like to have "the Gospels" and "a Jesus" tailored to measure and going by our individual taste and passions.
-But we must convince ourselves that Christian life is not just a simple "routine", a matter of "just keep going", without a constant desire for improvement and perfection.
-Benedict XVI maintains that «Jesus Christ is not just a private conviction or an abstract idea, but a real person, whose becoming part of human history is capable of renewing the life of every man and woman».
+We would like to have “the Gospels” and “a Jesus” tailored to measure and going by our individual taste and passions.
+But we must convince ourselves that Christian life is not just a simple “routine”, a matter of “just keep going”, without a constant desire for improvement and perfection.
+Benedict XVI affirms that “Jesus Christ is not just a private conviction or an abstract idea, but a real person, whose becoming part of human history is capable of renewing the life of every man and woman.”

 Loyalty requires courage and ascetical fight.
 Sin and evil are constantly tempting us, and this is why a courageous fight and effort along with our participation in the Passion of Jesus Christ are a peremptory requirement.
 Hating sin is not easy.
-The kingdom of Heaven demands efforts, fight and violence upon us, and the violent take it by force (cf. Mt 11:12).
+The kingdom of Heaven demands effort, fight and violence upon us, and the violent take it by force (cf. Mt 11:12).